 Since 2017, more than 1,300 L&D professionals have been surveyed on their approach to learning measurement in the ‘measuring the business impact of learning’ report.
 This year’s report looks at three key issues.
 L&D’s struggle to analyze data; L&D’s difficulty securing stakeholder buy-in for measurement projects; and the barriers experienced inside and outside an organization when trying to get access to data.

-Instilled VP Jeff Fissel, notes that the results are interesting for LXP users.
+Instilled by PeopleFluent VP Jeff Fissel, notes that the results are interesting for LXP users.
 “One of the key strengths of the LXP is all the extra data you get on employee engagement.
 Users can favorite training content, create playlists of training that works for them.
 This is instant data on training effectiveness that can easily be related to your KPIs.
 The report is clear on how completion and passes aren’t enough anymore.
 Engagement is a more forward-thinking metric— it sheds light on whether learning is likely to stick.”

 He continues: “Engagement is a precious commodity.
 A recent Gallup poll on employee engagement suggested that despite recent improvements, two-thirds of U.S. workers are still not fully engaged.
 An LXP can help measure and promote engagement by giving employees more creativity while still letting executives maintain control of who can access what and how to measure what is happening.”

 While the report finds that the corporate world has proven consistent in its desire to measure the impact of its L&D investment, there has sometimes been a lack of real-world examples to back up these intentions.
 Therefore, the report looks at some examples of organizations implementing solutions, to accompany the issues it highlights.